CSC207-2022F-UofT/course-project-exam-centre/README.md

 </details>

 ## Project Features
-TODO: Complete list of project features
+1. Login User
+2. Logout User
+3. Register new User
+4. Update Course Membership
+5. Submit Test Document
+6. Submit Solution Document
+7. Register New Course
+8. Submit Discussion Board Message
+9. Vote on Solution Document
+10. Upload/Download Document
+11. State Tracker
+12. PostGresAccess
+13. FTP Server

 ### Design Patterns
+**1. Factory Design Pattern**

-**Factory Design Pattern** We currently use a factory design pattern when creating our entities.
+We currently use a factory design pattern when creating our entities.
 This allows us to have further expand the types of entities that we can create.
 An example of this can be seen with the User Factory as we would be able to create an Admin User in the future if needed besides a Common User.
 All of our factories are available at `src/main/java/entities/factories`

+**2. Open for Extension, Closed for Modification**

+Implemented User and Message Interfaces that gives us the flexibility of adding different types users and messages

+**3. Dependency Inversion**

+Used throughout the project to adhere to Clean Architecture

+**4. Observer Pattern**

+Views Observe the view  model for updates.
+The View Model is an observable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>